-5.2 PREDICTED POLLUTANT CONCENTRATIONS
+4.2 PREDICTED POLLUTANT CONCENTRATIONS

 Data from outfall SDS-3 (outfall 005) was used for the analysis.
-Outfall SDS-3 drains the majority of the existing runways, with minor inputs from other areas of STIA and adjacent public roads; pollutant concentrations from this outfall are assumed to be similar to those from the proposed Third Runway before BMP application.
+Outfall SDS-3 drains the majority of the existing runways, with minor inputs from STIA and public roads; pollutant concentrations from this outfall are assumed to be similar to those from the proposed Third Runway.
 Outfall SDS-3 NPDES monitoring data from 1994 through 1998 was used.

-Per the guidance document provided by Ecology, the 95th percentile effluent pollutant concentration was calculated for the existing data (using lognormally transformed data).
+As per the guidance document provided by Ecology, the 95th percentile effluent pollutant concentration was calculated for the existing data (using lognormally transformed data).
 These values are presented in Table 4-1.